Institutional Reform Will Shape the Next CAP

 The German Presidency of the AGRIFISH Council posted a background note on 3 September 2020 on the green ambition of the future CAP prepared for a meeting of the Special Committee on Agriculture on 7 September.
 This follows a background paper on the green architecture of the CAP that it prepared in early July shortly after it assumed the Council Presidency.
 This was intended to steer discussion at the July AGRIFISH Council meeting and raised questions specifically around eco-schemes and setting a minimum share of non-productive land that might be required as part of conditionality.

-These documents build on, and in some aspects amend, the work of the Croatian Presidency in the first half of the year.… Read the rest
+These documents build on, and in some aspects amend, the work of the Croatian Presidency in the first half of the year.
+The legacy of the Croatian Presidency is summarised in its progress report circulated to the June AGRIFISH Council and in its consolidated version of the revised drafting suggestions for the three legal acts that make up the CAP reform package.… Read the rest

 Reflections of CAP strategic planning in times of corona